taciano-perez/polder-age/README.md

 - Add competing nations and introduce war mechanics.
 War mechanics would be turn-based, similar to Imperialism.
 - Introduce commerce.
 - Add governants with traits that modify gameplay (a la Crusader Kings).

+### Notes for water spread algorithm

+every turn:

+Increase one water on river source. recalculate_water (source)

+recalculate_water (origin)

+if origin is of drain type, set water to default and return

+if origin has water {
+	while (there's a lower water_level neighbor) {
+		transfer one water from origin to neighbor recalculate_water(neighbor)
+	}
+}
+while (there's a higher water_level neighbor with water) {
+	transfer water from neighbor to origin
+	recalculate_water(neighbor)
+}

+####

+every turn:
+Increase one water on river source.

+Recursively (starting on source):
+- neighbor = first lowest neighboring tile
+- if neighbor is of drain type, then origin.water -= 1
+- if origin.water_level > neighbor.water_level+1, then neighbor.water += 1, origin.water -= 1
+- Call recursive (passing neighbor as node)

+To trigger a flood:
+- Sea: increase one water per turn in a sea tile
+- trigger recalculation of that tile

+- Increase two (or more) water per turn on river source

+Recalculate (origin):
+if origin.water > 0
+	- neighbor = first lowest neighboring tile
+	- if neighbor is of drain type, then origin.water -= 1, return
+	- if origin.water_level > neighbor.water_level+1, then neighbor.water += 1, origin.water -= 1
+	- else
+		- neighbor = first highest neighboring tile
+- Call recursive (passing neighbor as node)